Field Team OS Upgrades: Practical Low‑Downtime Rollout

 - Sync status: Verify cloud storage, email sync, and app data sync are current.

 The reason this matters is straightforward.
-Safe upgrade guidance doesn't stop at installation.
-It recommends post-upgrade verification of files, applications, and drivers to restore full compatibility, and it also recommends delaying major upgrades for a few months after release to avoid early bugs, as noted earlier in the UIndy guidance.
+Safe upgrade guidelines don’t stop at installation.
+They recommend post‑upgrade verification of files, applications, and drivers to restore full compatibility, and they also advise delaying major upgrades for a few months after release to avoid early bugs, as noted earlier in the guidance.

 What to do when something breaks in the field